drganjoo/CarND-Traffic-Sign-Classifier-Project/README.md

 Since it is achieving > 90% on test set, it seems to be performing quite reasonable.

-### Why Do I believe LeNet is 'OK' for traffic sign classification
+### Why Do I believe LeNet is 'OK' for traffic sign classification BUT not the best

 Well to be honest, I don't think LeNet is the best solution for this.
 Recent papers clearly indicate better performance from GoogLeNet or Resnet on ImageNet so chances are that they would be better than LeNet on traffic sign classification as well.